strangedev/suitecrm-listview-extender/README.md

 # suitecrm-listview-extender

-Allows multiple list view controller implementations to work simultaneously
+Allows multiple list view extensions to work simultaneously

 ## What is the purpose of this plugin?